alanzagi/pplg-angkatan-5/README.md

 - Done

 ## Support Me ❤️
-Support me on Trakteer (https://trakteer.id/alan_zagi)
+Here support me on [Trakteer](https://trakteer.id/alan_zagi)
-You can start supporting by buying me an ice cream 🍦 for Rp10.000 / 0.64 USD.
+You can start supporting by buying me an ice cream 🍦
+start from Rp10.000 / 0.64 USD.
 Thank you very much! 🙏

+# Business inquiries 💼
+If you need my services, like deployment this website to online,
+you can start talk to me for business cooperation.
+Click the [Link](https://linktr.ee/alanzagi) to start message me.

-## Resource Used 🛠️
+## Resources Used 🛠️
 1. [Laravel v11](https://laravel.com/docs/11.x)
 2. [Tailwind CSS v3.4.13](https://tailwindcss.com/docs/installation)
 3. [Flowbite v2.5.2](https://flowbite.com/docs/getting-started/introduction/)